 He nods.
 “A hand.”

 I smile.
 “So what did you do?”

 He slaps his thigh.
 “What did I do?!
-Well, I did what you do when a hand flies down the center of the road at your car!
+Well, I did what you do when a hand flies down the center of the road at your car and demands that you stop!
 I stopped!”